Typeface Designer Bruno Maag on Typography and Accessibility

 It only takes a few small changes to make a design more sustainable and accessible.
 It’s about audience and purpose.
 But first, we need to acknowledge that we will never be able to create a single solution that covers everyone’s needs.

 By making slight tweaks that give typography longevity and make products more accessible, we can increase an audience’s use and enjoyment of a product.
-But we need to educate designers on what they should and should not do, so that they can make an informed decision on how to progress and build their design.
+But we need to educate designers on what they should and should not do, so that they can make an informed decision on how to progress and

 For typography there are three types of accessibility to be aware of: physical accessibility, emotional accessibility, and technical accessibility.
 While it’s probably clear how accessibility can be improved for people with, say, visual or hearing impairments, the needs of other impairments are less obvious.
 For example, there are developmental disorders where people struggle to cope with the intensity of their emotions or the everyday situations they’re in.
 For these readers something as innocuous as funky or unusual letter shapes can become a distraction.
 Good typography and typeface selection can make a huge difference in these situations.
 An accessible typeface enables everyone to access and process information to the maximum of their ability, without even noticing that there is a typeface.
 But in advertising, reading often becomes secondary to emotional captivation.
 Here, the accessibility target is to purposefully distract the reader and draw their attention to the message of the ad.